 The herbicides listed above will kill weeds and not grass.

-Glyphosate is a broad spectrum (non-selective) herbicide.
-Just like the organic herbicides mentioned above, take care to only spray target weeds.
+Glyphosate is a broad-spectrum (non-selective) herbicide.
+Just like the organic herbicides mentioned above, only spray targets weeds.

-Roundup is a more effective than the natural products because it will kill the whole plant -- roots and shoots.
+Roundup is more effective than natural products because it will kill the whole plant — roots and shoots.

 Crabgrass preventers (Pre-emergent herbicides) applied in the spring before weed seeds germinate will also help reduce the number of dandelion weed seedlings germinating and growing in lawns.